RashidJumaMwinyi/mlst3/README.md

 ## Introduction

-Welcome to my second project.
-This project is a memory game that involves programming languages like HTML5, CSS3 and JavaScript.
+Welcome to my third milestone project.
+This project is a recipe web and mobile app that involves programming languages such as HTML5, CSS3, JavaScript and Python.
-This game will demonstrate basic JavaScript functionality.
+This app will demonstrate how all the above languages are used to showcase their excellence in delivering good product to the user from backend to frontend.

 A live website can be found [here](https://flask-cusine3.herokuapp.com/).